 It’s good to know that corporate filters (also used by ISPs) can do a range of checking on email.
 One type that is widely used is content examination.
 The use of certain keywords can be seen as signaling SPAM.
 For example, “get free”, “buy now”, etc. Either combined words or these words combined with other signals can lead email to be labeled as SPAM and blocked.

 The objective of these various methods is to keep illegitimate email out of the inbox.
-However, the reality is that legitimate email can be blocked.
-So, the question then becomes – why.
-There can be many possible reasons, such as bad senders lists.
+In reality though, often legitimate email can be blocked.

 How To Ensure Deliverability of Your Email